ankane/searchkick/README.md

 Focus on:

-- top searches with low conversions
+- top searches with a low conversion rate
 - top searches with no results

 Searchkick can then use the conversion data to learn what users are looking for.
 If a user searches for “ice cream” and adds Ben & Jerry’s Chunky Monkey to the cart (our conversion metric at Instacart), that item gets a little more weight for similar searches.